Thulium-Drake/ansible-role-aap_controller/README.md

   * 'awx.awx' 23.2.0 or higher
   * A Red Hat subscription manifest with AAP licenses
-  * Administrative access to Automation Platform Controller
+  * Administrative access to Automation Platform Controller, either via a password or a OAuth2 token on the user

 Tested with Ansible 2.16 and higher

 This role supports Red Hat Automation Controller 4.5.2 and up.
 Has not been verified against AWX.

+# Controlling role execution
+In order to run partial configuration, you can use the following tags:

+  * aap_controller_subscription
+  * aap_controller_organizations
+  * aap_controller_settings
+  * aap_controller_credentials
+  * aap_controller_execution_environments
+  * aap_controller_projects
+  * aap_controller_inventories
+  * aap_controller_job_templates

+This will allow greater control on what aspects of AAP you want to configure at any time.

 # Scheduling jobs
 Apart from configuring most AAP aspects rather straigthforward, this role supports scheduling